-Your percentile rank is not used to assess you for admission to UNSW Law; your LAT score is what we will combine with your academic results in the
+Your percentile rank is not used to assess you for admission to UNSW Bachelor of Laws double degrees; your LAT score is what we will combine with your academic results in the

 A percentile rank indicates how you performed in relation to all other candidates who sat the LAT in the same year.
 For example, a percentile of 42 indicates that your overall LAT score is equal to, or better than, that of 42% of candidates who sat the LAT in the same year as you.

 Please contact the ACER LAT Office for all enquiries regarding test registration, payment enquiries, remote invigilation procedures, special testing arrangements, and any other test administration matters.

 Please contact UNSW Sydney for matters regarding LAT information sessions, admission and selection to UNSW Sydney, and general information on applying to study Law at UNSW Sydney.